 The Zafgen valuation of \$45,000,000 is based on a projected "net cash" balance (or cash, cash equivalents and marketable securities minus outstanding liabilities) at the closing of \$40,000,000, plus an additional \$5,000,000 of enterprise value.
 If Zafgen's actual net cash as of a determination date prior to the closing is between \$39,500,000 and \$40,500,000, no adjustment will be made to the ownership percentages based on Zafgen's net cash.
 If Zafgen's net cash is less than \$39,500,000, the ownership percentage of Chondrial's stockholder in the combined company will be increased based on the difference between Zafgen's actual net cash and the Zafgen target net cash (i.e. \$40,000,000).
 If Zafgen's net cash is greater than \$40,500,000, the ownership percentage of Chondrial's stockholder in the combined company will be decreased based on the difference between Zafgen's actual net cash and the Zafgen target net cash (i.e. \$40,000,000).
-In addition, if the closing of the merger occurs after March 31, 2020, the Zafgen target net cash and lower target net cash and upper target net cash amounts will be reduced by \$21,311 per day beginning on March 31, 2020 through the closing date of the merger, resulting in a corresponding adjustment to the exchange ratio and an increase to the ownership percentage of Chondrial's stockholder in the combined company.
+In addition, the Zafgen target net cash and lower target net cash and upper target net cash amounts will be reduced by \$21,311 per day beginning on March 31, 2020 through the closing date of the merger, and the Chondrial valuation will be increased by \$111,656 per day beginning on March 31, 2020 through the closing date of the merger, resulting in a corresponding adjustment to the exchange ratio and an increase to the ownership percentage of Chondrial's stockholder in the combined company.